DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

     **Response:**

-    **Prompt:** Explain how the author’s argument might be used to support a decision you would make in designing a display.
+    **Prompt:** Explain how the authorâ€™s argument might be used to support a decision you would make in designing a display.

     **Response:**